 Curtis Romanowski has also pioneered the practice of Progressive Divorce.
 Progressive Divorce is a staged, or incremental, approach to family law.
 It focuses on the outcome and is based upon the parties’ individual levels of ability and willingness to participate in the process.
 A Progressive Divorce moves through four distinct phases:

 Progressive Divorce employs a definite, well-articulated consulting methodology in order to help the spouses overcome obstacles to resolving their differences.
 Following the initial stage where the parties work with a Reconciliationist to make as much progress as possible, the spouses then transition to working with their respective attorneys and jointly-retained experts in order to tackle complex issues such as property division and support.
 Once they are reasonably confident that the process will succeed, the spouses may then enter into a recusal pact in order to discourage abandonment of their progress in favor of going to court.
 In the end, the parties execute a settlement agreement that allows them to move on to the next phases of their lives.
 Read more about the Progressive Divorce process.

 Discuss Your Options with a Divorce Lawyer at Romanowski Law Offices

 If you are considering filing for divorce, it is worth planning ahead and considering your options with ADR.
-To schedule an expert consultation with a divorce lawyer at our offices in Metuchen or Freehold, New Jersey, call (732) 603-8585 or contact Romanowski Law Offices online today.
+To schedule an expert consultation with a divorce lawyer at our offices in Freehold, New Jersey, call (732) 603-8585 or contact Romanowski Law Offices online today.